TheSpeedding/Converter-XML-JSON/README.md

 This example shows us several things.
 Although number can be treated as a numeric value in XML, it is always parsed as a string.
 The same holds for boolean values and null values.
 That's because XML does not support numeric data type (it can be interpreted as a numeric data type using XML Schema), everything is treated as a string.
 You can also see that attributes are converted to JSON objects, since JSON does not support attributes.
 You may notice that applying `xmlToJson` and `jsonToXml` functions in-order leads to different XML, since there's no binding between origin XML attribute - JSON objects are converted to XML elements.
 You can get symmetric function after two iterations, when you convert JSON with translated attributes into the XML document...
 Anyway, applying `xmlToXml` function leads to the same XML document.
 Empty tag was manually added just to demonstrate that the parser can handle empty tags, too.

 The only think both parsers cannot handle is parsing comments.
 You also cannot use mixed elements (text along with sublements), because it would violate JSON concept.
-The XML document to be parsed must not start with XML prolog, otherwise it would not parse.
+The XML document to be parsed must not start with XML header, otherwise it would not parse.
 These minor bugs are intended to be a future work.
+It's also planned to implement parsing of JSON "attributes" to the real XML attributes.